-The Assistant Headmaster is Jason Stokes.
-He assists the Headmaster with various administrative duties.
-He serves as a member of the school's leadership team and supports the Headmaster in responding to parent concerns, observing, coaching, and evaluating teachers, and handling elevated student issues.
+The Assistant Headmasters are Jason Stokes and Joe Lerner.
+They assist the Headmaster with various administrative duties.
+They serve as members of the school's leadership team and support the Headmaster in responding to parent concerns, observing, coaching, and evaluating teachers, and handling elevated student issues.
+Mr. Stokes oversees and evaluates the academics of the school and Mr. Lerner oversees and evaluates the culture of the school.

-The Deans of Students are Rick Alvarez and Elizabeth Shewbridge.
+The Deans of Students are Colton Loving and Elizabeth Shewbridge.
 They serve as a member of the school's leadership team, working to infuse the school culture with both joy and self-discipline while building a safe and vibrant school community.
 Their duties include serving as a primary contact for parents and students in regard to school rules and procedures, facilitating the Mentoring program and advisories, and handling elevated disciplinary issues.

-The Exceptional Student Services Coordinators are Meaghan Jimenez and Jennifer Tororici.
-They coordinate and provide services for students with Health Plans, IEPs, and other exceptional requirements.
+The Exceptional Student Services Coordinator is Jennifer Tortorici.
+She coordinates and provides services for students with Health Plans, IEPs, and other exceptional requirements.

-The Academic Dean is Joe Lerner.
+The Academic Dean is Rick Alvarez.
 He supports students with academic tracking.

 The Athletic Director is Todd Conklin.
 He oversees all coaches and athletic activities at the school.
 A parent with questions about sports, especially those pertinent to practice/game schedules and locations, should check the athletic section of the school's website for information.
 If questions remain, they should be directed to the coach.
-The Assistant Athletic Directors are Kim Jarman and George Portillo.
+The Assistant Athletic Directors is Kim Jarman.

 The Office Manager is Anna Sirianni.
 She handles school enrollment, student records, withdrawals, and new families.
 The office manager answers parent questions concerning day to day activities as well as student records, but does not discuss matters of student discipline, curriculum, or the classroom.

-The Office Assistants are Aurea Emery and Corrina Macias.
+The Office Assistants are Corrina Macias and Ryan Wagner.